tetratelabs/proxy-wasm-go-sdk/doc/OVERVIEW.md

 # Unit tests with testing framework

-This SDK contains the testing framework for unit testing Proxy-Wasm programs without actually running network proxies and with the official Go test toolchain. [proxytest](../proxywasm/proxytest) package implements the Envoy proxy emulator and can be used with "proxytest" build tag.
+This SDK contains the testing framework for unit testing Proxy-Wasm programs without actually running network proxies and with the official Go test toolchain. [proxytest](../proxywasm/proxytest) package implements the Envoy proxy emulator.
 That is, you can run tests just like you do when writing native programs:

 ```
-go test -tags=proxytest ./...
+go test ./...
 ```

 Please refer to `main_test.go` files under [examples](../examples) directory for demonstrations.